 Getting to the airport, checking in, and then being told your luggage is over the allowed limit and that you need to pay a fee, is not something anybody wants.
 These fees can be excessive and are often more than if you pre-booked before arriving.
 This can result in unnecessary stress, you may go over your budget, and you may even have to pay to check-in a bag that you didn’t want to.
-To hopefully avoid any of these unpleasant and excessive luggage fees then keep reading for some tips on how you can avoid this happening to you.
+To hopefully avoid any of these unpleasant and excessive luggage fees then keep reading.
+Here tips on how you can avoid excessive luggage fees.

 1. Use the smallest suitcase you can

 It might be nice to have a large suitcase that can fit a huge amount of items, but actually having a large suitcase means you’ll probably end up taking more than you need.
 This can cause you to go over your weight allowance and get an excessive baggage charge.
 If you don’t have a choice and still need to take a very large suitcase then try and put some of the more heavy items in your cabin luggage.

 2. Check your luggage using a scale before you travel

 A luggage scale is a godsend and allows you to weigh your bags yourself.
 I would highly recommend doing this and checking your luggage is within the allowance before you travel.
 This saves the stress of getting to the airport, potentially being over and either having to pay for extra kgs or throwing stuff away (which I once had to do).

 3. Pay for a decent weight allowance

 If you know you need to travel with a lot of items then pay for a decent luggage allowance up front.
 Sometimes you can get fares that include checked luggage, and these may be cheaper than buying a fare without luggage and then adding it later.

 4. Fly with generous airlines